noiseprotocol/noise_spec/noise.md

 The `Noise_XX` pattern offers stronger identity-hiding for the initiator than the responder.
-Since the responder sends their static public key first, the responder's identity can be revealed by anonymous active probing.
+Since the responder sends their static public key first, the responder's identity can be revealed by anonymous probing.
 The `Noise_XR` pattern flips this around, offering stronger identity protection to the responder (this relationship between `Noise_XX` and `Noise_XR` is similar to the relationship between Hugo Krawczyk's `SIGMA-I` and `SIGMA-R`).

 The patterns ending in `"K"` allow "zero-RTT" encryption, meaning that the initiator can encrypt the first handshake payload.
 This feature should be used